Higher Healing: Medical Marijuana Revenue Statistics

 (The Marijuana Policy Project)

-This is the highest percentage across the US, followed by Maine at 7.66%.
+This was the highest percentage across the US, followed by Maine at 7.66%.

 Sources